User's Guide: Alert Management

 Perform the following steps to edit the alert:

-1. Click the EDIT button corresponding to Splunk.
+1. Click EDIT corresponding to Splunk.

-Figure 4: Edit Splunk Configuration
+Figure 4: Edit splunk configuration

-3. Click the SAVE button to update the alert.
+3. Click SAVE to update the alert.

 Similarly, you can edit the expiring key alert configuration for Syslog.

-Figure 5: Edit Syslog Configuration
+Figure 5: Edit syslog configuration

 5.0 Monitor the Alerts